BloxPaul/Bloxluck-Predictor/README.md

 3. **Select "Bloxluck Predictor"** from the list of extensions.

 4. **Enter the Key**:
-   - When the Bloxluck Predictor panel appears, enter the Demo key (if you want full version contact on discord:xizdriab):
+   - When the Bloxluck Predictor panel appears, enter the Demo key (if you want full version contact on discord: xizdriab):
    - **Key**: `JGXYnoiAOzxFutpjKOHcHtAcw`    🔑
      - Make sure to enter it **exactly** as shown!
 # How It Works